How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 • Verify educational background (when claimed)

-• Check for any history of scams or fraudulent activity
+• Check for any history of problematic projects or activities

 Technology Assessment: Does It Actually Work?